 If you want to stop wasting time and scale like a CEO, it’s time to start creating SOPs for your business.
 You’ll never be able to clearly delegate and automate your business without them.
 It might be boring, but this is an absolute must!

 Not exactly sure what an SOP is?
 That’s okay!
 I’ve got an entire SOP series that will get you up to speed on Standard Operating Procedures.
-Get starting by learning what is an SOP and why you need them.
+Get started by learning what an SOP is and why you need them.